Märtha Leth: Life and work

 Märtha Leth was born 5 November 1877 in Jämshögs parish, Blekinge, Sweden, as the daughter of the pharmacist Fredrik Leth, who was the owner of Karlshamn's pharmacy.
 At the age of 11, she enrolled at Lund's higher education for girls.
 In 1893, she began the required three-year period as a pharmacy student, first for a year and a half at the Fläkta Örn pharmacy in Malmö and then for a year and a half at her father's pharmacy in Karlshamn.
-After the period as a pharmacy student, she completed six months of study at the Pharmaceutical Institute in order to be able to take the pharmacy exam, which Leth did on 21 January 1897.
+After the period as a pharmacy student, Leth completed six months of study at the Pharmaceutical Institute in order to be able to take the pharmacy exam, which she took on 21 January 1897.
 She was the first woman to take this degree, which was the lower pharmaceutical degree.

 To begin the two-year education that led to the pharmacy degree, the higher pharmaceutical degree, required that Leth undertake another year of internship.
-To do so, Leth began her internship at his father's pharmacy.
+Leth began her internship at her father's pharmacy.

-In the decades before Leth completed her degree, the widows of the apothecaries had been allowed to inherit the license of their late husbands (the first of whom to so was likely Maria Dauerer), but this was banned in 1873 when a personal license and a qualified education were first demanded.
+In the decades before Leth completed her degree, the widows of the apothecaries had been allowed to inherit the license of their late husbands (the first to do so was likely Maria Dauerer), but this was banned in 1873 when a personal license and a qualified education were first demanded.
 An official pharmaceutical education was first opened to women in 1891.